Forza Horizon 5: Gameplay

-Forza Horizon 5 also introduces a brand new Horizon Arcade.
+Forza Horizon 5 also introduces a new Horizon Arcade.
 This consists of a series of mini-multiplayer games strewn across the map.
 One of these mini-multiplayer games is called "Piñata pop" where the Horizon Festival's cargo plane drops piñatas.
 The goal is to pop as many piñatas as they can with the help of other players.
 It also introduces the "EventLab", a toolset in which players can create custom games, races, and more depending on their personal preference.
 A new feature called "Forza Link" was introduced.
 According to Brown, it is an AI assistant that tracks the current statuses of players, helping them to link with other players online and play together.
 Forza Link can also link players' GPS systems if they accept the invitation from another player.
 Accolades, new to the Forza Horizon series, allow players to collect points and prizes for completing certain tasks.
 Some vehicles can only be unlocked through the completion of the Accolades.
 There are over 1,800 accolades for the player to achieve.

 The Eliminator battle royale game mode introduced in Forza Horizon 4 returns, albeit with players starting in a 1963 Volkswagen Beetle rather than a 1965 Mini.
 The world is designed for the mode unlike the previous game, which received The Eliminator after launch.
 As in the previous game, players can buy in-game houses ranging from small beachside cabanas to even a hotel, which can unlock rewards such as Wheelspins and the right to Fast Travel.
-The game features over 600 licensed vehicles.
+The game features over 800 licensed vehicles.

 Due to licensing issues, vehicles from Alfa Romeo, Fiat (including Abarth marque) and Lancia were not present in the base game.
 Prior to the release of Forza Horizon 5, the Stratos HF Stradale was shown in a video covering car audio but it was scrapped in the released game.
+On 17 July 2023, it was announced that the Italian brands would return to the Forza series in the Series 24 update of the game on 17 August 2023.